 - Payment methods: Consider which payment methods you want to accept now and in the future.
 What about alternative payment methods?

 - Cost: Fee structures can vary.
-Compare pricing options and decide what suits your business best.
+Compare pricing options and decide what best suits your business.
 Consider transaction fees, monthly costs, and any extra charges.

-- Customer support: Check the available support, when, and any additional fees.
+- Customer support: Check the available support, when it is available, and any additional fees.
 Payment outages are costly, so it’s crucial to have access to responsive support to resolve issues swiftly.

 Is Primer a payment gateway?